mebinthattil/Not-An-SSG/Not_An_SSG/demo_comprehensive.md

-# Modern Technical Blog Theme Demo
+# Somewhat Modern Technical Blog Theme Demo

 This is a comprehensive demonstration of the modern, minimal dark theme designed for technical blogs.
 The theme features a clean design with excellent syntax highlighting and typography.

-## Typography & Headings
+## Typography & Heading

 ### Level 3 Heading
 #### Level 4 Heading